deepu105/adyen-goweb-sample/readme.md

 2. what is difference between Checkout APIs and payment APIs, they seem to have some shared functionality but API explorer doesn't talk about any differences, Is payments legacy API?
 This part is bit confusing when deciding what to choose
 3. In the guides for the checkout API, there is no direct instruction on where to get the SDK/Libs from, its mentioned but it would be nice to just provide that info as first step to make it easy for the devs like how stripe does it
 4. The merchant account to use is not clear enough, since there were two accounts and only one worked for the API
+5. In "Step 2: Add Components to your payments form" I find the flow would be easier if example is followed by explanation
+6. Would be nice to give example of using reference for mounting Components in Vue/React
+7. The redirect behaviors from `checkout.createFromAction` is not very clear
+8. The amount gets messed up during redirection

 ### Website